Table of Contents

 KOGA allow you to customise a WorldTraveller exactly to your needs.

-There are 10 standard paint colours to choose from and over 200 custom RAL colours.
-You can have your name or a message painted on the frame.
+There are 10 standard paint colours to choose between, and you can have your name or a message painted on the frame.
 These frames are all painted in the Netherlands, and once the paint is dry, a certified mechanic constructs your bike from start to finish.

 Once you’ve selected everything in the online configurator, you’ll see both the weight and price of the bike.
 If you like it, you can order it.
 After 10-12 weeks, your custom bike will be shipped anywhere in the world, direct to your door (via DHL).
 Alternatively, you can do this all through a bike shop that sells KOGA bikes (Europe only).